Robbins v. Lower Merion School District: Opposition

 In opposition to the lawsuit, some parents formed the Lower Merion Parents committee.
 The parents were angry about the school district's secret use of webcams to view students and their friends and families in their homes.
 However, the parents were concerned that they themselves would have to bear a financial cost in paying for the district's litigation, and possible settlement or court-ordered penalty.

-The group was concerned that the Robbins lawsuit would be costly, attract negative attention to the district while harming its "civic tone" and distracting from its educational mission, and take a long time to resolve.
-Particular attention was given to the fact that payment for the members of the class in the class action suit would effectively come from the district's taxpayers, if not its insurer.
-Lower Merion Parents did not, however, oppose a full investigation of the district's technological capabilities and of any abuses the district committed.

 On March 2, 2010, more than 100 parents met in Narberth, Pennsylvania, to discuss the issues.
 Robbins' attorney Mark Haltzman requested an opportunity to speak to the group to update the parents, but was denied.
 The meeting mainly concerned whether the parents wanted the Robbins family to represent them, how to lift the court's "gag order" agreement that district officials and school board members not talk about the case without first consulting the Robbinses and their lawyer, and how to learn what actually happened with the laptops and webcams.
 One option opposing parents have is to file a motion to intervene, which is an agreement to be parties in the case, but with different interests than the plaintiff.
 A similar group called Parents in Support of the Lower Merion School District collected over 750 signatures by March 3 in an online petition.
 Philadelphia Weekly noted that "Paradoxically, this group of Lower Merion parents are going to try to stop the gratuitous litigation by getting more lawyers involved."